 Building an atmosphere of community participation and a feeling of ownership is an important consideration in the demand-driven formula.
 Yet, one of the most under-appreciated aspects of the participation issue is that participation is not a spontaneous phenomenon.
-Once we get beyond the rhetoric of participation, we discover that participation has very practical value for telecenters.
-It is generally accepted that conscientious attention to participation can yield benefits in such activities as assessment of information needs, planning, and operations.
+Once we get beyond the rhetoric of participation, we discover that effective participation requires planning and skills - but it has very practical value for telecenters.
+For example, conscientious attention to participation can yield benefits in such activities as assessment of information needs, planning, management, advising and in the day-to-day telecenter operations.
 Participation comes in various forms including participants as telecenter users, participants as telecenter staff volunteers, and participants as telecenter advisory groups.

-From a telecenter planner's perspecctive, part of the challenge results from the ambiguity of the participation concept, and the need to translate the idea of participation into concrete action terms.
+From a telecenter planner's perspective, part of the challenge in building effective participation results from the ambiguity of the participation concept, and the need to translate the idea of participation into concrete action terms.
 At a minimum this might involve answering the following questions:

-1. Why is participation important to this project?
-Among the answers might be: because it conveys a sense of community ownership; it provides indigenous wisdom; it helps reflect community values and will help us identify information needs; it provides important resources, such as volunteers or technical expertise, at a favorable cost; and some people need the telecenter's services.

-- 2. Who should participate?
-The answers may flow out of the first question, but they should be made explicit; it is not enough to say "the community."
+- 1. Why is participation important to this project?
+Among the answers might be: because it conveys a sense of community ownership; it provides indigenous wisdom; it helps reflect community values and will help us identify information needs; it provides important resources, such as volunteers or technical expertise, at a favorable cost; and some people need the telecenter's services. - 2.
+Who should participate?
+The answers may flow out of the answers to the first question, but they should be made explicit; it is not enough to say "the community."
 What groups of people should receive specific attention because of the possibility they will be marginalized like women, poor people, minorities, the elderly?
 In Africa, the elderly are the least represented group among telecenter users.
 And this probably reflects the situation in many places. - 3.
 How might people participate?
 The easy answer is to say that all can participate through their use of the ICT facilities and services.
-But there are other ways community members can participate in telecenters: volunteers who oversee daily operations; tutors who give lessons; advisory groups for policy making and management of the telecenter; people who provide links to other community organizations; and people who build and manage particular data bases and add value to information resources. - 4.
+But there are other ways community members can participate in telecenters: volunteers who oversee daily operations; tutors who give lessons; advisory groups for policy making and management of the telecenter; people who provide links to other community organizations; and people who build and manage particular data bases and "add value" to external information resources. - 4.
 When should participation take place?
 This depends on what kind of participation (the how) is being considered.
 It probably should begin no later than the time in the planning when participation itself is being considered.
-By making participation an issue in the planning process, it sets the climate for implementation in various aspects of telecenter life and being specific about the timing avoids the "we know it's important but haven't got to that yet" excuse. - 5.
-What incentives can be offered?
+By making participation an issue in the planning process, it sets the climate for implementation in various aspects of telecenter life and being specific about the timing avoids the "we know it's important but haven't got to that yet" excuse.

+5. What incentives can be offered?
 How people participate is related to what incentives should be offered for their participation.
 Benefits they receive from the telecenter's services may satisfy most.
 Money and public recognition are important, but so too are special privileges regarding use of telecenter facilities or discounts from shops in the community.